turbotimon/nextjs-chopen-2025/00-CourseMaterial/Exercises.md

 ## 6. Mutations with Server Functions

-Mark the file `data-access.ts` with the directive `'use server';` on the first line.
+Create a new file, `data/actions.ts` and add the directive `'use server';` as the first line.

 Find out more here: https://nextjs.org/docs/app/api-reference/directives/use-server

-Then implement another function that inserts a ToDo-Item:
+Then implement a function that inserts a ToDo-Item:

 ```typescript
 export async function insertToDoItem(formData: FormData){